nhamralizoda/migration-glossary-powerapp/README.md

 ### Intelligent Search Results

-screenshots/desktop-search.png
+screenshots/desktop-details.png

 Search results are ranked by relevance and support flexible keyword matching.

+Definitions are displayed simultaneously in English, Russian, and Tajik.

 ---

-### Multilingual Term Display

-screenshots/desktop-details.png

-Definitions are displayed simultaneously in English, Russian, and Tajik.
+### Surprise Me!

+screenshots/desktop-search.png

+Knowledge-discovery feature designed to promote terminology learning and exploration.

 ---